zachleat/zachleat.com/web/_posts/2021-06-30-some-antics-eleventy-serverless.md

   - video
 medialength: 73 min
 ---
-[{% imgavatar "BenDMyers" %}Ben Myers](https://twitter.com/BenDMyers) was super gratious to invite me on his stream to go through a first experience with Eleventy Serverless!
+[{% imgavatar "BenDMyers" %}Ben Myers](https://twitter.com/BenDMyers) was super gracious to invite me on his stream to go through a first experience with Eleventy Serverless!
 We ran into a few snags on the episode and it was really great early feedback for things I can improve both in the code and in the docs for the stable release.
 Later, Ben published the stream on YouTube.

 [Watch on YouTube](https://www.youtube.com/watch?v=wneO9XKkGTA) or below: